 Annapurna trekking – an amazing adventure!

 Himalaya trekking expeditions are becoming more and more popular among the walkers who long for extra challenging routes.
 Nowadays Nepal is not only associated with high-altitude mountaineering, but also the best treks like the famous Annapurna Circuit.
 It is known to be one of the most extraordinary places in the world, where the spiritual and visual experiences meet together.
 The surrounding of the highest peaks on Earth, the atmosphere of tranquility, magnificent Nepal’s heritage – these are a few samples of what awaits you there.
-The route has been attracted people with its beauty and wilderness for decades.
+The route of Annapurna trekking has been attracted people with its beauty and wilderness for decades.
 Thanks to the popularity of the circuit participants of the expedition are provided with various facilities.
 Are you interested?
 Do you want to know how to prepare for the expedition?
 Read our article to learn all the essential information about it.

 Annapurna region – the pearl of the Himalayas